-What’s going on at Build Peace 2021?
+What’s going on at Build Peace 2022?
 Find out about our core themes and all the conference sessions & speakers.
-The conference will take place on October 18 – 24, 2021 on a virtual platform.
+The conference will take place on November 4 – 6, 2022 in Chemnitz, Germany.